WatermelonKatanaDevs/TurboWarp/README.md

 }
 ```
 3. You should receive a JSON file from the download client; make sure it is in .json and that there have not been any formatting errors.
 It must be `<= 10 MB` in size.
-4. Copy and Paste the exported data into the project into the **Project Data** section.
+4. Copy and Paste the exported data from the CDO project into the WatermelonKatana **Project Data** section.
 5. If you want to add or fix any data later, don't worry.
 You'll be able to modify this data later if necessary. **(I am not responsible for helping you fix the json files if you so choose to manually edit them!)**

 <span id="skipped-data-export"><b> Tags (separate with comma) </b></span>